-Based on the proposed redevelopment of the site, the street façades, portion of the north façade as well as portion of the structure parallel to Cook Street will be retained with the latter two element retained back to the external face of the new volume with the remainder of the building being demolished.
-Intact original window assemblies of the retained façades are to be preserved and repair in-kind as required.
+Based on the proposed redevelopment of the site, the street façades, portion of the west and north façades, as well as portion of the structure parallel back to the external face of the new volume with the remainder of the building being demolished.
+Intact original window assemblies of the retained façades are to be preserved, if possible and repaired in-kind as required.
 The intact fenestration on those façades that are to be demolished could be salvaged for reuse.